Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Experimental Setup

 where $p_0(\vx)$ and $p_1(\vx)$ are two densities over $\mathbb{R}^d$.
 Let $\{p_t(\vx_t)\}_{t\in[0,1]}$ be a time-resolved interpolant between $p_0(\vx)$ and $p_1(\vx)$.
 One can express the ratio between densities as follows:

 Hence, the goal of TSM is to parameterize the time-score $\frac{\partial}{\partial t}\log p_t(\vx)\mathrm{d}t$ with a neural network $s_t^\psi(\vx)$ and integrate it through time.
-More specifically, \citet{choi2022density} uses the following simulation-free objective relying on integration by parts:
+More specifically, \citet{choi2022density} use the following simulation-free objective relying on integration by parts:

 with $\lambda(t)$ representing a time-dependent weighting function.

 \item \textbf{Conditional Time Score Matching (CTSM)} \citep{yu2025density}: CTSM borrows concepts from flow matching \citep{albergo2023building, lipman2023flow, tong2024improving} to define a TSM objective conditioned on the data points.
 By defining a tractable interpolation between samples from $p_0$ and $p_1$, the time-score of the conditional $p_t$ is available in closed form and can be regressed against.
 In analogy with flow matching, regressing the conditional version of the CTSM objective corresponds to learning the marginal TSM in expectation.
 Moreover, the authors offer a vectorized variant (CTSMv), where they split the optimization problem across the $d$ dimensions. \end{itemize}